 At first glance, it looks like a small hill made by nature.
 But if this tree-covered high ground in Wilson County could talk, it would say quite a bit.
 It would probably tell visitors that it wasn’t made the way most hills are made, but by people who lived here nearly a thousand years ago.
 We don’t have any idea what they called this place back then, but today we call it Sellars Farm State Archaeological Area.
 There’s a short loop trail that takes you around Sellars Farm.
 We walked the trail along with kids from the Boys and Girls Club of Rutherford County.

-As you should be learning at the beginning of grades four and eight, "prehistoric" refers to things that took place before the people and societies referred to had a written language.
+As you know, “prehistoric” refers to things that took place before the people and societies referred to had a written language.
 Sellars Farm contains the remains of a Native American community that existed in prehistoric time and was abandoned by the time European settlers arrived in Middle Tennessee.

 Based on the things that have been found in the ground at Sellars Farm, this community appears to have been occupied during the Mississippian Period, which goes from around 900 AD until about 1500 AD.
 During this period, the domestication of corn led to huge changes, many Native American tribes began making complex objects, and a social system became organized.